Simultaneously probing the sound speed and equation of state of the early Universe with pulsar timing arrays

 For each observed frequency $f_i$, using the obtained posteriors of $\hat{\Omega}_{\mathrm{GW}}(f_i)$ as described above, we can estimate the corresponding kernel density, $\mathcal{L}_i$.
 Therefore, the total log-likelihood is the sum of individual likelihoods given by~\cite{Liu:2023ymk,Wu:2023hsa,Jin:2023wri,Liu:2023pau}

-where $\Lambda\equiv \{A, \Delta, f_*, T_{\mathrm{rh}}, w, C_s\}$ denotes the set of six model parameters.
+where $\Lambda\equiv \{A, \Delta, f_*, T_{\mathrm{rh}}, w, c_s\}$ denotes the set of six model parameters.
 To explore the parameter space, we employ the \texttt{dynesty}~\cite{Speagle:2019ivv} sampler available in the \texttt{Bilby}~\cite{Ashton:2018jfp,Romero-Shaw:2020owr} package.
 A summary of the priors and results for the model parameters is presented in~\Table{tab:priors}.

-We present the posterior distributions for the model parameters in \Fig{posts_w}.
+We present the posterior distributions for the model parameters of $M_1$ in \Fig{posts_w}.
 Our analysis confirms that the PTA data favour a narrow curvature power spectrum with $\Delta \lesssim 0.003$ at the $95\%$ confidence level when considering the effect of both the EoS and sound of speed~\cite{Liu:2023pau}.
 This outcome validates our assumption of a narrow peak in the spectrum.
 Additionally, the peak frequency is tightly constrained to $\log_{10} (f_*/\mathrm{Hz})=-5.52^{+2.00}_{-1.15}$.
-Furthermore, our analysis places an upper limit on the reheating temperature, with $T\mathrm{rh} \lesssim 0.2\,\mathrm{GeV}$.
+Furthermore, our analysis places an upper limit on the reheating temperature, with $T_\mathrm{rh} \lesssim 0.2\,\mathrm{GeV}$.
 Notably, to meet the constraints imposed by BBN, we require $T_\mathrm{rh} \gtrsim 4\,\mathrm{MeV}$.
 Moreover, the amplitude is constrained to be $\log_{10} A = -2.23^{+2.07}_{-1.30}$, and the EoS parameter is determined to be $w = 0.59^{+0.36}_{-0.40}$.
 While we allow the prior for $w$ to span the range of $[-1/3, 1.2]$, our results confidently exclude negative values of the EoS parameter at $95\%$ confidence level.
 Instead, the data prefers an EoS parameter with $w < 1$, although it is noteworthy that $w=1/3$ remains consistent with the PTA data.
 Additionally, our analysis confirms a previously known method to suppress PBH formation by increasing the sound speed~\cite{Balaji:2023ehk} as illustrated from \Fig{post_w_cs}, where the purple region indicates the parameter space excluded due to the requirement $\fpbh \leq 1$.
-Furthermore, our analysis reveals a lower limit on the sound speed, with $c_s\gtrsim 0.09$, although no upper limit is imposed.